A Charge Constraint in BMN: Review of Aspects of BMN

 and each contribution admits a unitary matrix integral representation

 where the notation $U_k$ represents an $n_k \times n_k$ unitary matrix (and as stated, $n_k$ is the degeneracy of the $k$'th irreducible representation of $SU(2)$).
-The multi-particle index $\mathcal{I}$ is determined by the single-particle BPS index $z$ \cite{Kinney:2005ej}, which for BMN is given by
+The multi-particle index $\mathcal{I}$ is determined by the single-particle BPS index $z$ \cite{Kinney:2005ej}, which is defined in Eq.~(\ref{Z}) restricted to run over states of at most one particle.
+An expression for $z$ after performing the geometric series is